Jaime Bayona: Involvement in Peru

-In 1994, Dr. Bayona was recruited in Peru to become the director of Socios en Salud (SES); a sister organization of Partners in Health (PIH) that started in Lima, Peru, to treat multidrug-resistant tuberculosis (MDR-TB) and HIV/AIDS in patients, and to provide health care to the poor who live in limited-resource environments.
-Once Dr. Bayona became the director of SES, he had to manage a large group of 150 and growing staff of community health workers along with keeping up to date with NIH grants (National Institutes of Health).
+In 1994, Bayona was recruited in Peru to become the director of Socios en Salud (SES); a sister organization of Partners in Health (PIH) that started in Lima, Peru, to treat multidrug-resistant tuberculosis (MDR-TB) and HIV/AIDS in patients, and to provide health care to the poor who live in limited-resource environments.
+Once he became the director of SES, he had to manage a large group of 150 and growing staff of community health workers along with keeping up to date with NIH grants (National Institutes of Health).

 Demonstrating MDR-TB efforts in Peru

-Dr. Bayona, with Dr. Jim Yong Kim and Dr. Paul Farmer, worked on expanding MDR-TB treatment in Peru but were threatened by the Peruvian government to stop or leave the country.
+Bayona, with Jim Yong Kim and Paul Farmer, worked on expanding MDR-TB treatment in Peru but were threatened by the Peruvian government to stop or leave the country.
 They knew it would be important to build a strong relationship with the Peruvian government if they were going to treat MDR-TB patients under government policy.
 Community health workers under Dr. Bayona continued to observe their patients regardless of the Peruvian government's warning.
 Community health workers gave emotional support and observed patients taking their medications.
 Community health workers noted any side effects the patients had and reported the information to doctors so appropriate changes could be made.
 Patients were asked to be on medications for longer periods if necessary.
 Fifty patients were cured by community health workers under Dr. Bayona.
 The cure rate reached above 80 percent.
-Dr. Bayona, Dr. Kim, and Dr. Farmer convinced the Peruvian government, along with the World Health Organization, to reconsider the usage of these medications for MDR-TB and they reformed their policies.
+Bayona, Kim and Farmer convinced the Peruvian government, along with the World Health Organization, to reconsider the usage of these medications for MDR-TB and they reformed their policies.